King House Dental Group

 To prep an existing tooth for a dental crown.

 To prevent or treat periodontal disease.

-During a crown lengthening procedure, X-rays will be taken of the entire mouth and professional cleaning performed.
+X-rays will be taken of the entire mouth during a crown lengthening procedure and professional cleaning performed.
 Local anesthesia will be given so that the mouth becomes numb, which eliminates discomfort for the patient.

 Because this procedure can take longer than a traditional crown or filling, nitrous oxide may also be given to help relax the patient.
-Dr. Tatevossian uses special dental tools to make incisions into the gums and then pulls the gum away from the tooth.

 Excess gum tissue is removed and reshaped and is made to look like a natural gumline.
 The treated area will be sterilized and medication will be applied to prevent infection.
 Sutures are often used to help secure the gums into a natural position.
 These are created within the gums and cannot be felt or seen.

 The patient's mouth will be tender and swollen after this treatment.
 Ice packs can help with the swelling and if necessary, prescription pain medication can be given to help reduce discomfort.
-Because of the sensitivity of the reshaped gumline, most patients will want to adhere to a soft foods, liquid diet for a couple of days until it is comfortable to eat on the treated area.
+Because of the sensitivity of the reshaped gumline, most patients will want to adhere to soft food, liquid diet for a couple of days until it is comfortable to eat on the treated area.

 The gums are typically fully healed within about 2 – 3 months, but Dr. Tatevossian usually has the patient return within 7 – 10 days so he can assess the healing process.

 The patient's main concern was her gummy smile.
 Between braces, crowns, veneers, and laser gum removal we achieved the smile she always wanted!